IMTtugraz/PyQMRI/paper.md

 hiding the associated memory latency.
 By overlapping the transfered blocks it is possible to pass on 3D information utilizing finite differences based regularization strategies [@Maier2019d]. \autoref{fig:db} shows a schematic of the employed double-buffering scheme.
+To make sure that this asynchronous execution strategy yields the expected results unit-testing is emplyed.

 ![Simple double-buffering scheme using two separate command queues and overlaping transfer/compute operations. \label{fig:db}](doublebuffering.png)